gavinhoward/bc/manuals/development.md

 #### `karatsuba.py`

-This script has two major differences from most of the other scripts:
+This script has at least one of two major differences from most of the other
+scripts:

 * It's in Python 3.
 * It's meant for software packagers.

+For example, [`scripts/afl.py`][94] and [`scripts/randmath.py`][95] are both in Python 3, but they are not meant for the end user or software packagers and are not included in source distributions.
+But this script is.

 This script breaks my rule of only POSIX utilities necessary for package maintainers, but there's a very good reason for that: it's only meant to be run